petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 subordinates but it's all bureaucratic reports, not tech details.
 Think that's enough?"

-Skipper thought about it "How the Agency exploits targets is being rediscovered, like the Dual_EC_DRBG backdoor, or all the firmware backdoors your company discovered."
+Skipper thought about it "The tech community is figuring out how Agency exploits targets, even the crazy stuff like the Dual_EC_DRBG backdoor, or the P-NNNr curve constants.
+But what the public cares about is who those targets are."

-"But those reports prove that everyone is a target."
+"The reports prove that everyone is a target."
 Barbie said it with a touch of regret.
 Skipper let it sink in "Feels different doesn't it?"

-They spent a few quiet minutes before Barbie asked "So who's the journalist you lined up to meet us over there?"
+They spent a few quiet minutes together.
+Finally Barbie asked "So who's the journalist you lined up to meet us over there?"
 Skipper tried, but couldn't quite deliver the joke with a straight face "You'd know them from The Guardian, a certain Bechdel T." Barbie laughed "Your codenames are the best!"

 "Hey, one last pillow fight?"